dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## Razor Pages in an area

-Razor Pages supports areas.
-To see an example of this, create a new Razor Pages web app with individual user accounts.
+Razor Pages now support [areas](xref:mvc/controllers/areas).
+To see an example of areas, create a new Razor Pages web app with individual user accounts.
 A Razor Pages web app with individual user accounts includes */Areas/Identity/Pages*.

 ## Migrate from 2.0 to 2.1